Palash90/site-assets/blogs/smoking/README.md

    - The tool provides insights into smoking patterns and progress over time, helping users see how much they have improved and stay motivated.
 It also offers personalized recommendations to improve quitting strategies.

 7. **Privacy and Ethical Considerations**:
    - The tool respects user privacy and uses encrypted data storage, allowing users to control what information is shared and offering full transparency regarding data usage.
+Keeping privacy and confidentialuty in concern, user can have the option to anonymously interact with community.

 ---